rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 be configured and applied by the cluster administator limiting the tenant admin to only the assigned namespace.

-The Istio [addons]({{home}}/docs/tasks/telemetry/) also need to be namespaced in the Istio namespaces defined.
+If the Istio [addons]({{home}}/docs/tasks/telemetry/) are required then the manifests must be updated to match the configured `namespace` in use by the tenant's Istio control plane.

 #### RBAC applied to Istio control planes
-In order to restrict a specific user(s) to a single Istio namespace, the cluster admin would apply a manifest similar to the one listed below which would restrict the user `sales-admin` to the namespace `istio-system1`.
+To restrict a specific user(s) to a single Istio namespace, the cluster admin would apply a manifest similar to the one listed below which restricts the user *sales-admin* to the namespace *istio-system1*.
 ```yaml
 kind: Role
 apiVersion: rbac.authorization.k8s.io/v1